 You are confident that you decide where you focus your attention on.
-That’s right, but it’s only half the truth.
+But it’s only half the truth.
 There are principles that determine how people naturally perceive visual elements and you, as well as your users, are influenced by it.

 If you understand the Gestalt Principles you understand how to create a better UX.
 You will be able to design more user-friendly apps.
 You will be able to direct the users’ attention to the right place and the important information.

-After reading this article you will realize that many apps are aware of these Principles, maybe (consciously or unconsciously) you too.
+After reading this article you will realize that many apps are aware of these Gestalt Principles, maybe (consciously or unconsciously) you too.
 Furthermore, you will be able to use these Principles consciously and benefit from them.

-The Gestalt (German for form, shape) theory, founded by German psychologists in the 1920s, found out how people naturally organize, understand and perceive visual elements.
+The Gestalt (German for form and shape) theory, founded by German psychologists in the 1920s, found out how people naturally organize, understand and perceive visual elements.

 “The whole is something else than the sum of its parts” – Kurt Koffka